wlsf82/protractor-and-webrtc/README.md

 - Check that a incoming photo is displayed on browser 2 when browser 1 clicks 'snap' and 'send'
 - Check that a incoming photo is not displayed on browser 2 when browser 1 clicks 'snap & send' but browser 2 refreshes the page after receiving the photo
 - Check that two incoming photos are displayed on browser 2 when browser 1 clicks 'snap & send' twice
-- Check that an alert is shown when two clients are in the same room and a third one tries to join

 Note: For all the above mentioned test cases both clients/browsers will be in the same room.